jssql1234/docs-sqlpay/docs/integration/vision/task/manager_view/task_creation/target.md

 There are two types of **Grouping Types**:

 1. **Individual:**
-   - Selecting Individual means that the targets and rewards apply to each normal member added or who joins this target mission.
+   - Selecting Individual means that the targets and rewards **apply to each participants** added or who joins this target mission.
-   - **Example:** if the target is 10,000 and the reward is 1%, all employees will have a target of 10,000 and a reward of 1%.
+   - **Example:** if the target is 10,000 and the reward is 1%, all participants will have a target of 10,000 and a reward of 1%.

 2. **Team:**

-   - Selecting Team means that the targets and rewards apply only to the team leader added to this target mission.
+   - Selecting Team means that the targets and rewards apply **only to the Team Leader** added to this target mission.
    - **Example:** if the target is RM 50,000 and the reward is 5%, the leader receives the reward only when the total target achieved by members exceeds RM 50,000.

 :::info[Note]